TailSpinStables/website/src/pages/about/index.md

 C﻿hip 6 year old Mini

 \*\*All of our wonderful horse and ponies are available for on property half lease.
 This includes 3 rides per week, one of them must be a lesson.
 The cost for this is $600 per month plus every other shoeing.

-### Upcoming Events

- Also﻿ see our Facebook Page for upcoming events

-### H﻿orse Shows

-P﻿lease visit https://triangleshowseries.com/2025-prizelist/ for the updated show schedule

-### Summer Camp

-Summer Camp is a great way to have a summer filled with memories.
-Children 6 years old and older are welcome to join us.
-Cost is $450 per week.
-Please bring a bathing suit, towel, sunblock, a ready to eat lunch and water bottle.
-Please make sure to bring your boots and helmet as well.
-Please reach out if you have any other question.
-Payment must be payed in full 2 weeks prior to camp.
-You will find camp forms on our form page.

-2﻿025 Summer Camp Dates:

-M﻿ay 17-18 Pony Camp

-J﻿une 9-13 Pony Camp

-J﻿une 21-22 Pony Camp

-J﻿une 30-July 4 Pony Camp

-J﻿uly 21-25 Pony Camp

-A﻿ug 4-8 Pony Camp